Skip to main content

 On any CodeHS exercise or Sandbox program, you can see additional information about the language and version by going to More > About:

-Screenshot of the CodeHS Code Editor highlighting the More > About page that shows the language version used in that program.
+Screenshot of the CodeHS Code Editor highlighting the About page under the Mode tab that shows the language version used in that program.

 Below is some general information about the versions of programming languages you will find in CodeHS courses and Sandbox programs.